The instance termination policy API is used for controlling how Elastigroup will terminate the instances during scale-down operation.

 Release the instance from the protection is to Unlock it.

 Instance lock enables you to protect specific instance from termination.

-Spotinst default termination policy implements smart algorithm to decide which instances will be picked as candidate for termination during scale down.
+The Spotinst default termination policy implements an intelligent algorithm to decide which instances will be picked as candidates for termination during scale down.

 1. Healthiness of the instance

 Unhealthy instances will be terminated before healthy ones.

 Spotinst continuously monitors and predicts spot markets performance.

 We prefer to terminate first instances from volatile markets so we could keep instances in stable and better markets.